She's been hailed as one of the most iconic leaders in the modern world.

-In an image that summed up one of the darkest days in New Zealand's history, Jacinda Ardern's face spoke a thousand words - words that many were lost for.
+In March last year, one image summed up one of the darkest days in New Zealand's history - and in it, Jacinda Ardern's face spoke a thousand words - words that many were lost for.

 There was despair, there was sorrow, and there was a sense of overwhelming compassion.